chain4travel/camino-docs/docs/apps/nodes/add-validator.md

 }
 ```

-This response show the transaction ID for our `addValidator` request.
-We can use this ID to check the status of the transaction.
+This response shows the transaction ID for your `addValidator` request.
+You can use this ID to check the status of the transaction.

 :::

 ### Verify Your Validator

-Now we can verify if did everything correctly.
-To do this, we will query the blockchain and look for the status of your node.
+Now you can verify if you did everything correctly.
+To do this, you will query the blockchain and look for the status of your node.

 :::info REQUEST